 You will need to arrive early on the ward.
 If this is difficult, we may be able to arrange for you and your child to stay in the patient hotel.

 At the pre-admission appointment, the nurses will explain about fasting times for the operation.
-It is important that your child does not eat or drink anything for six hours before the anaesthetic.
-This reduces the risk of vomiting during and after the operation.
-After this time, your child should have nothing at all to eat or drink.
-You should follow these instructions exactly.
-Otherwise his or her operation will be delayed or even cancelled.
+It is important that your child does not eat or drink anything for a few hours before the anaesthetic.
+This is called ‘fasting’ or ‘nil by mouth’.
+Fasting reduces the risk of stomach contents entering the lungs during and after the procedure.

 What does the operation involve?